 Teeth shaving enables braces to straighten the teeth as opposed to crowding together with awkward positioning.
 This generally eliminates the need for the orthodontist to remove any teeth.

-When the orthodontist believes there may be an overcrowding issue, an X-ray is used to measure all of the teeth.
+Typically teeth are shaved prior to orthodontic treatment when the orthodontist believes there may be an overcrowding issue, an X-ray is used to measure all of the teeth.
 This is compared to the size of the individual’s mouth.
 If there is overcrowding, the orthodontist will recommend shaving down teeth prior to putting braces on the patient’s teeth.

 Many individuals have wondered how does teeth shaving work.
 The process is simple although not every orthodontist uses the same tools.
 One of the most frequently used is called a diamond strip.This is a flexible, thin piece of metal designed to fit between the teeth.